woudc/woudc-data-registry/migration/bps/README.md

 # Ingest files into WOUDC Data Registry
 woudc-data-registry data ingest /path/to/dir

-# Sync contents of the WOUDC Data Registry database to Elasticsearch
+# Sync all tables of the WOUDC Data Registry database except uv_index_hourly to Elasticsearch
 woudc-data-registry admin search sync

+# Sync the uv_index_hourly table to Elasticsearch
+woudc-data-registry admin search uv_sync
 ```
 # WOUDC UV Index Generation
 A UV Index table can be generated using data and metadata from WOUDC extcsv files.
 In particular